-Policy Policy A58: Land around Burnt Common warehouse, London Road, Send MM42 Policy box, Allocation The site is allocated for a minimum of 7,000-14,800 sq m of either or a mix of light industrial (B1c), general industrial (B2) and storage and distribution (B8) over the Plan period with a the potential for further industrial floorspace to meet future borough needs, as identified through subsequent updates to the Employment Land Needs Assessment (ELNA) MM42 Policy box, Requirements Transport strategy (0a) Permeability for pedestrians and cyclists into and from the development (0b) Necessary and proportionate contribution towards an off site walking and cycle network between the village centre of Send, the Burnt Common Warehouse site and Clandon railway station (0c) Necessary and proportionate contribution towards mitigation schemes to address the otherwise adverse material impacts on communities and the environment, including in Send, West Clandon and Ripley (4) Increased landscaped buffer/strategic planting with frontage development set back from the A3 with significant additional MM42 Description (3) An initial masterplan for the site has shown that it has a total capacity for more than 14,800 sq m.
+Policy A58: Land arc ound Burnt Common warehouse, London Road, Send MM42 Policy box, Allocation The site is allocated for a minimum of 7,000-14,800 sq m of either or a mix of light industrial (B1c), general industrial (B2) and storage and distribution (B8) over the Plan period with a-thepotential for further industrial floorspace to meet future borough needs, as identified through subsequent updates to the Employment Land Needs Assessment (ELNA) MM42 Policy box, Requirements Transport strategy (0a) Permeability for pedestrians and cyclists into and from the development (0b) Necessary and proportionate contribution towards an off site walking and cycle network between the village centre of Send, the Burnt Common Warehouse site and Clandon railway station (0c) Necessary and proportionate contribution towards mitigation schemes to address the otherwise adverse material impacts on communities and the environment, including in Send, West Clandon and Ripley (4) Increased landscaped buffer/strategic planting with frontage development set back from the A3 with significant additional measures to mitigate the visual impact of development in this location MM42 Description (3) An initial masterplan for the site has shown that it has a total capacity for more than 14,800 sq m.
 However, the ELNA anticipates that approximately this amount will be required over the Plan period to 2034 to meet identified needs.
 The ELNA will be updated every three years and if updates show a higher need for industrial class floorspace, this site would be able to provide a larger amount either within or after the Plan period.